chrisjbray/inifile_chef_gem/README.md

 ```

 #### Parameters
-- ge_version - Teh version of rubygem to be installed.
+- gem_version - The version of rubygem to be installed.
 Defaults to 3.0.0

 #### Actions
 - :install - build and install gem into Chef's Ruby enviroment